U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Indian Lakes Off-Range Corral

-The Indian Lakes Road Short-Term Holding Facility is located at 5676 Indian Lakes Road, Fallon, and is privately owned and operated.
-About a one and one-half hour drive from Reno, the facility is the BLM's newest contracted short-term holding facility, and provides care for up to 2,850 excess wild horses that are removed during gathers.
-The facility encompasses 320 acres and contains 36 large holding pens that are 70,000 square feet per pen and can hold approximately 100 horses safely per pen.
-The horses are fed an abundance of feed tailored to their needs each day, along with a constant supply of fresh water through automatic watering troughs.
+The Indian Lakes Off-Range Corral is located at 5676 Indian Lakes Road, Fallon, and is privately owned and operated.
+About a 90-minute drive east from Reno, the facility provides care for up to 3,200 wild horses or burros.
+The facility encompasses 320 acres containing 43 large holding pens, each pen measuring 70,000 square feet that will safely hold approximately 100 horses.
+The horses receive an abundance of feed tailored to their needs each day, along with a constant supply of fresh water through automatic watering troughs.
 Free choice mineral block supplements are also provided to the animals in each pen.
-A veterinarian routinely inspects the horses and provides necessary medical care.
-Once preparation for adoption is completed, and the animals have fully transitioned to a diet of domestic feed, they are ready for shipment to adoption venues and may be available to the public for adoption through the BLM’s Adopt-A-Horse or Burro Program.
+A veterinarian routinely inspects the horses and provides necessary medical care as needed.

 What to Know Before You Go On a Public Tour